 Quercus Rubra (Red Oak)

-In many regions of the United States, red oak is a main feature of the forest.
-It grows in abundance throughout the woodlands of the eastern half of the country.
+In many regions of the United States, the red oak stands as a hallmark of the forest, generously populating the woodlands of the country’s eastern half.

 Quercus Velutina (Black Oak)

-Black oaks share an extremely similar appearance with red oaks.
-But there are a few subtle differences that will help you with identification.
+At a glance, black oaks and red oaks seem like twins, yet there are a few subtle differences that will help you with identification.

 Quercus Palustris (Pin Oak)

 Pin oak is another generous shade-giving oak tree.
 However, this tree is far more likely to grow in urban settings rather than living exclusively in woodlands.